planetfederal/desktop-documentation/docs/source/quick_start_guide.rst

 Windows
 -------

-After installation, a Boundless Desktop shortcut is added for easy access to all the installed tools.
+A Boundless Desktop shortcut folder is created during of the installation process, providing easy access to all installed tools.
 Double-click the icon to open the shortcuts folder.
 Then, double-click any of the icons to launch the respective tools.

 .. figure:: img/quickstart_desktop_shortcut.png

    Boundless desktop shortcut and folder in windows

-The same shortcuts are also added to the start menu in a group called `Boundless Desktop` |version|.
-Click on any of the tools' icons or names to launch it.
+The shortcut folder can also be accessed  from the Start menu in a group called `Boundless Desktop` |version|.
+Click on any tool's icon or name to launch it.

 .. figure:: img/quickstart_start_menu.png

-   Boundless Desktop shortcuts group in the windows start menu
+   Boundless Desktop shortcuts group in the Windows Start menu

 There is also an `Uninstall` shortcut to easily remove `Boundless Desktop` from your computer.
-Please see :ref:`install.uninstall` for more information about uninstalling procedures.
+Please see :ref:`install.uninstall` for more information.

 .. commenting until future release for Mac OS